EdmundBenedict/lordcephei.github.io/pages/cl_general.md

   The syntax for integer lists is described [here](/docs/misc/integerlists).

 **sites~style=1~_list_**
-: **_list_** is an integer list of species or class indices (depending on the switch) All sites which belong a species in the species (or class) list get included in the site list
+: **_list_** is an integer list of species or class indices.
+Whether species or class depends on the switch.

+  All sites which belong a species in the species (or class) list get included in the site list.

 **~style=2~_expr_**
 : **_expr_** is an integer expression.
   The expression can involve the species index **is** (or class index **ic**) and atomic number **z**.

-  The species list (or class list) is composed of members for which the _expr_ is nonzero.
+  The species list (or class list) is composed of members for which the _expr_ is nonzero.\\
   All sites which belong a species in the species (or class) list form the site list.

 **~style=3~_spec1_,_spec2_,&hellip;
 : _spec1_,_spec2_,&hellip; are a string of one or more species names.
-  The species list (or class list) is composed of species with a name in the list All sites which belong a species in the species (or class) list form the site list.
+  The species list (or class list) is composed of species with a name in the list.

+  All sites which belong a species in the species (or class) list form the site list.